daggbt/pycapapacitance/README.md

 # Electrochemical Capacitance Model

-A Python package for calculating electrochemical capacitance using steric models (Carnahan-Starling or Liu) for ion interactions.
+A Python package for calculating electrochemical capacitance using the semianalytical approach for Carnahan-Starling-like steric models.

 ## Authors

 - Dagmawi Tadesse
 - Drew Parsons

+## Paper Reference

+This package implements the methods described in:
+> D.B.
+Tadesse and D.F.
+Parsons, "Semianalytical approximation of Ion Adsorption Layers and Capacitance in Carnahan-Starling-like steric models," Electrochimica Acta (2025).
+DOI: [10.1016/j.electacta.2025.146266](https://doi.org/10.1016/j.electacta.2025.146266)

 ## Features

+- Efficient implementation of our semianalytical approximation for high-potential regimes
 - Ion and Solvent classes with physical properties
 - Pre-defined database of common ions and solvents
 - Electrochemical system modeling with hydration effects
-- Steric energy calculations using Carnahan-Starling or Liu models
 - Capacitance calculations with potential-dependent dielectric effects
 - Visualization utilities for capacitance curves